Three Calls from God

 Prayer

 Jesus, I accept your call to mission.
 I ask you to baptize me in the Holy Spirit to equip and empower me to be your witness.
 I accept the call to be part of the solution to this world’s dark problems.
 Set up Holy Spirit encounters with people who will be open to the gospel.
-Help me to faithfully disciple my family and any others who respond to my ministry.
+Help me to faithfully disciple my family and any others who respond to the gospel.
 Help me to get involved in my community to be salt and light in any capacity you choose, Lord.
 Amen.

 Conclusion

-I hope that you will accept each of the three calls of God on your life.
+I hope that you will respond to each of the three calls of God on your life.
 If you are interested in learning more about what it means to be a modern missionary right where you live, check out my other articles.
 If you do not have a church home and live in the Burlington, NC area, consider LifeNet.
 We are doing our best to help people respond to God’s three calls and accept the responsibility of being Great Co-Missionaries.
 Blessings to you on your discipleship journey!

 petebeck3

-Pete Beck III has ministered in Burlington for over 34 years.
+Pete Beck III ministered as a pastor and Bible teacher in Burlington for over 34 years.
 He is married to Martha, with whom he has four children, ten beautiful grandchildren, and four amazing great grandchildren.
-He ministers locally and travels from LifeNet as a Bible teacher and minister.
+He ministers in his local church as a Bible teacher and counselor.
 He has published two books - Seeing God's Smile and Promise of the Father - as well as a wide variety of Bible-related articles which he has compiled into books in PDF form.
-Currently he is working on a large Bible Teaching Manual.

 Share this post...